Therapy Chiang Mai

 Working with a therapist should be a collaborative process.
 Most experienced therapists offer an initial free consultation prior to any financial commitment.
 They may also request that you fill out a client enquiry form which will have specific questions which will determine the type of therapist that would be most suitable for you and your needs.
 The most important thing you can do during this initial phase (and for the duration of your work with a therapist) is to be completely honest.
 After all, if you are not able to be honest with your therapist, who can you be honest with?

 A final point to consider is that therapists are encouraged to look after themselves as well.
 They should continually update their clinical skillset, and be able to effectively manage their workload and stress levels.
 A good therapist will do this by engaging in and receiving support from a clinical supervisor, tending to their own self-care, and participating in professional training to continue to deepen their knowledge and expand their expertise.
-Essentially, you want to find a therapist or counselor that “practices what they preach,” and presents as being grounded, organised, and well-informed.
+Essentially, you want to find a therapist or counsellor that “practices what they preach,” and presents as being grounded, organised, and well-informed.

 What is the Standard Duration for Therapy Sessions?